livewire/docs/source/docs/spa-mode.blade.md

 ## Turbolinks {#turbolinks}

 Livewire recommends you use Turbolinks in your apps to make page transitions faster.
-It is very possible to achieve a "SPA" fealing application written with Turbolinks & Livewire.
+It is very possible to achieve a "SPA" feeling application written with Turbolinks & Livewire.

 If you have Turbolinks installed on the page ([installation instructions here](https://github.com/turbolinks/turbolinks)), Livewire will handle the rest.